industdev/Naughty-Archiver-2000/README.md

     --runall  : Upon launch NA2000 will start all enabled extractors automatically --debug   : Debug information in saved/debug

-To auto-start on boot press `Win + R`  and type `shell:startup` here create a batch file like the following, making sure you use the right python path
+To auto-start on boot press `Win + R`  and type `shell:startup`, here create a batch file like the following, making sure you use the right python path

     "D:\PROGRAMS_X64\anaconda\envs\NA2000\python.exe" "D:\\NA 2000\na2000.py" --hidden --runall